React-Automation-Studio/React-Automation-Studio/README.md

 `./signalcli`contains the configuration files for signal.

-`./utils` contains utilities usedin different apps.
+`./utils` contains utilities used in different apps.

 # 5 Running the web app as PWA